-Jorma Hautala (born 1941 in Helsinki) is Finland’s leading classic name in colourist Concretism.
+Jorma Hautala (born 1941) is Finland’s leading classic name in colourist Concretism.
 He carries on the tradition of the Bauhaus and Russian Concretism.
 Among Finnish artists, his predecessors have included Birger Carlstedt, Ernst Mether-Borgström, Lars-Gunnar Nordström and Sam Vanni, and Timo Aalto, Juhana Blomstedt and Matti Kujasalo are his close contemporaries.

 Jorma Hautala is a living icon of modern art in Finland.
 And as befits an icon, tradition is present in his art, its form but also the intellectual content and values of tradition.